Jef Leempoels: Life

 Leempoels was patronized by members of the aristocracy and high society in Belgium, France, the United States, Argentina and other countries because of his highly prized society portraits.
 The Belgian monarchy and government also became patrons of the artist.
 Leempoels painted portraits of the Belgian kings Leopold II and Albert I. The Belgian prime minister Frans Schollaert asked him to draw a death-bed portrait of King Leopold II for the Belgian government’s archives.
 He also painted portraits of Franz Joseph I of Austria, Victor Emmanuel III of Italy and other monarchs as well as of prominent members of society.

 Leempoels was a member of the Société des Beaux-Arts de Paris and a correspondent of the Academy of Fine Arts of Milan.

 To service his international clientele and paint his society portraits on site, Jef Leempoels maintained at various times throughout his career studios in Ixelles (Brussels), Paris, New York and Buenos Aires.

+While traveling both in the US and Argentina, where he had studios, Jef Leempoels never missed an occasion to promote local artists.
+While staying in the US, he was so impressed by the excellent work done by American artists that he has written an enthusiastic letter to this effect to his government, at the same time requesting the Belgian Minister of Fine Arts to tender an invitation to American artists for the coming Triennial Exhibition that would take place in Brussels in I907.
+Leempoels received endorsement by the Belgian Consul in the US.